Annapurna Base Camp - 9 Days

 What is the highest point reached on this hike, and is there a chance of becoming sick from the altitude?

 Annapurna Base Camp (4,130 m/13,549 ft) is the highest point.
 There is a chance of getting sick from being at a high altitude, but it's usually smaller than on treks like Everest Base Camp since the climb is more gradual and you don't sleep at really high elevations for more than one night.
-The trek has built-in acclimatization; however, it's very important to drink enough water and tell your guide if you have any symptoms.
+The trek has built-in acclimatisation; however, it's very important to drink enough water and tell your guide if you have any symptoms.

 What is the usual number of people in a group for this trek?
 Will I be with other travelers?